DDC History and Visioning

 Video Interview Diana Stadden

-Diana reflects on her decades of work in Washington’s disability community, including supporting Advocacy Days and the Self Advocates in Leadership (SAIL) program.
-She shares why listening to self-advocates is essential, how stories from people who lived in institutions shaped change, and the progress she’s seen in moving toward true community inclusion.
+Diana reflects on decades of work in Washington’s disability community, sharing how listening to self-advocates and learning from people who experienced institutions helped drive progress toward true community inclusion.